-I trialed only a small sample of Good Karma Probiotic Cultured Flaxmilk Beverages at a trade show, and wasn’t taking great notes, so I’m holding off on a rating or personally weigh in on the taste, consistency, etc, This is an informational review post only, but if you have tried it, please do leave a comment with your own review!
+I trialed only a small sample of Good Karma Probiotic Cultured Flaxmilk Beverages at a trade show, and wasn’t taking great notes.
+Therefore I’m holding off on a rating or personally weigh in on the taste, consistency, etc. This is an informational review post only.
+If you have tried it, please do leave a comment with your own review!

 The nutrition profile of Good Karma Probiotic Cultured Flaxmilk Beverages is similar to the Good Karma Protein Flaxmilk Beverages; both have 5 grams of protein and 1200 mg of Omega 3 per cup, with fortification levels that rival dairy milk for calcium, vitamin D and vitamin B12.
 But in terms of taste and consistency, the two product lines diverge.

 Available in Plain, Strawberry, Blueberry and Good Greens & Pineapple, Good Karma Probiotic could be likened to a drinkable yogurt.
 It’s a bit thicker and creamier than the standard flaxmilk beverages with a sweet and slightly tangy taste.

 Similar to most brands of yogurt, Good Karma Probiotic is a bit high in sugar.
 That healthy bacteria loves to feed on sugar!
 The Plain is the lowest, with 15 grams per cup, although the others have 23 to 24 grams per cup.
 This is the only issue that would keep me from making Good Karma Probiotic a part of my daily diet.

 Good Karma Probiotic is stocked with 7 strains of dairy-free live and active cultures for tummy-taming powers.
 Which are all added after pasteurization for preservation.

 Price: $3.99 to $4.49 per 32-ounce bottle.

 Availability: Available in U.S. and Canadian grocers in the refrigerated section.